Battle of the St. Lawrence: Historical context

 From the start of the war in 1939 until VE Day, several of Canada's Atlantic coast ports became important to the resupply effort for the United Kingdom and later for the Allied land offensive on the Western Front.
-Halifax and Sydney, Nova Scotia became the primary convoy assembly ports, with Halifax being assigned the fast or priority convoys (largely troops and essential material) with the more modern merchant ships, while Sydney was given slow convoys which conveyed bulkier material on older and more vulnerable merchant ships.
+Halifax and Sydney, Nova Scotia, became the primary convoy assembly ports, with Halifax being assigned the fast or priority convoys (largely troops and essential material) with the more modern merchant ships, while Sydney was given slow convoys which conveyed bulkier material on older and more vulnerable merchant ships.
 Both ports were heavily fortified with shore radar emplacements, searchlight batteries, and extensive coastal artillery stations all manned by RCN and Canadian Army regular and reserve personnel.
 Military intelligence agents enforced strict blackouts throughout the areas and anti-torpedo nets were in place at the harbour entrances.
 Even though no landings of German personnel took place near these ports, there were frequent attacks by U-boats on convoys departing for Europe.
-Less extensively used, but no less important, was the port of Saint John which also saw matériel funnelled through the port, largely after the United States entered the war in December 1941.
-The Canadian Pacific Railway mainline from central Canada (which crossed the state of Maine) could be used to transport in aid of the war effort.
+Less extensively used, but no less important, was the port of Saint John, New Brunswick, which also saw matériel funnelled through the port, largely after the United States entered the war in December 1941: the Canadian Pacific Railway mainline from central Canada to Saint John (which crossed the state of Maine) could not be used to transport war matériel while the United States was neutral.
+Canadian National's all-Canadian routes from central Canada to Halifax and Sydney were unaffected by US neutrality.

 Although not crippling to the Canadian war effort, given the country's rail network to the east coast ports, but possibly more destructive to the morale of the Canadian public, was the Battle of the St. Lawrence, when U-boats began to attack domestic coastal shipping along Canada's east coast in the St. Lawrence River and Gulf of St. Lawrence from early 1942 through to the end of the shipping season in late 1944.